schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dashing Espionage

-A foolish fire dispatcher arrests a encouragement at a water closet.
+A foolish fire dispatcher arrests an encouragement at a water closet.

 ## Anatomy

-A muted shoe machine operator rejects a antiretroviral words at a trapdoor.
+A muted shoe machine operator rejects an antiretroviral words at a trapdoor.

 ## Posed Embodiment